angarsky/diveintopython/learn/functions/partial_functions.md

 In this example, we have created a new partial function called `mod` which takes a number and computes its modulo with 2.

-## How to use partial functions in python to simplify recurring code snippets
+## How to use partial functions in Python to simplify recurring code snippets

 Partial functions are functions that are defined with some of its arguments already set, which reduces the need to repeat code snippets in Python.
 They are created using the `functools` module's `partial()` method and can be used to simplify complex code.